 A fifth difference has to do with consciousness.
-Kent acknowledged an inner sense that corresponds roughly to what we have named empirical consciousness, namely, the awareness that is immanent in acts of sensing, perceiving, imagining, desiring, fearing, and the like.
-Besides this acknowledgement of inner sense, Kant deduced or postulated an original synthetic unity of apperception as the a priori condition of the "I think" accompanying all cognitional acts.
+Kant acknowledged an inner sense that corresponds roughly to what we have named empirical consciousness, namely, the awareness that is immanent in acts of sensing, perceiving, imagining, desiring, fearing, and the like.
+Besides this acknowledgement of inner sense Kant deduced or postulated an original synthetic unity of apperception as the a priori condition of the "I think" accompanying all cognitional acts.
 On the other hand, Kantian theory has no room for a consciousness of the generative principles of the categories; the categories may be inferred from the judgments in which they occur; but it is impossible to reach behind the categories to their source.
-It is precisely this aspect of Kantian thought that gives the categories their flexibility and their irreducible mysteriousness.
-It is the same aspect that provided Fichte and Hegel with their opportunity to march into the unoccupied territory of intelligent and rational consciousness.
+It is precisely this/element-in Kantian thought that gives the categories their inflexibility and their irreducible mysteriousness.
+It is the same aspect that provided Fighte and Hegel with their opportunity to march into the unoccupied terrority of intelligent and rational consciousness.
 The dynamic states named inquiry and reflection do occur.
-Inquiry is generative of all understanding, and understanding is generative of all concepts and systems.
+Inquiry is generative of all understanding, and understanding is generative xxx of all concepts and systems.
 Reflection is generative of all reflective grasp of the unconditioned, and that grasp is generative of all judgment.
-If the Kantian prescribes consideration of inquiry and reflection, he lays himself open to the charge of obscurantism.
-If he admits such consideration, if he preises intelligent curiosity and the critical spirit, then he is on his way to acknowledge the generative principles both of the categories Kant knew and of the categories Kant did not know.

-The foregoing list of differences account for the divergence between Kent's conclusion and our own.
+If the Kantian proscribes consideration of inquiry and reflection, he lays himself open to the charge of obscurantism.
+If he admits such consideration. if he praises intelligent curiosity and the critical spirit. then he is on his way to acknowledging the generative principles both of the categories Kant knew and of the categories Kant did not know.
+The foregoing list of differences account for the divergence between Kant's conclusion and our own.
 They are differences in the problem under consideration, in the viewpoint from which it is considered, in the method by which it is solved.
 More fundamentally there are differences about questions of fact, for our self-affirmation is, as we have insisted and may be pardoned for repeating, primarily and ultimately a judgment of fact.
-The orthodox Kantien would refer to our stand as mere psychologism, as an appeal to the empirical that can yield no more than a provisional probability.
+The orthodox Kantian would refer to our stand as mere psychologism, as an appeal to the empirical that can yield no more than a provisional probability.
 But our retort is simple enough.
-Without judgments of fact one cannot get beyond mere shalytic propositions.
+Without judgments of fact one cannot get beyond mere analytic propositions.
 Further, though self-affirmation is no more than a judgment of mere fact, still it is a privileged judgment.
 Self-negation is incoherent.
-One has only to inquire and reflect, to find oneself caught in the spontaneities and inevitabilities that supply the evidence for self-affirmation.
+One has only to inquire and reflect, to find one self caught in the spontaneities and inevitabilities that supply the avidence for colf-affirmation. that supply the evidence for self-affirmation.
 One has only to make a single judgment of fact, no matter what its content, to involve oneself in a necessary self-affirmation.
-Finally, cognitional theory differs from other theory; for other theory reaches explanation only by venturing into the merely supposed; but cognitional theory reaches explanation without any such venture; and since it contains no merely hypothetical element, it is not subject to radical revision.
+Finally, cognitional theory differs from other theory: for other theory reaches explanation only by venturing into the merely supposed; but cognitional theory reaches explanation without any such venture; and since it cont ins no merely hypothetical element,